Party of the Democratic Revolution

-As of 2020, the PRD is a member of the Va por México coalition.
-Internationally, the PRD is a member of the Progressive Alliance.
+As of 2023, the PRD was a member of the Fuerza y Corazón por México (Strength and Heart for Mexico) coalition.
+Internationally, the PRD was a member of the Progressive Alliance.
 The members of the party are known colloquially in Mexico as Perredistas.
+In 2024, the party failed to reach the necessary percentage of votes to keep its registration as a national political party.